kizitonwose/Calendar/docs/View.md

 - **weekFooterResource**: The xml resource that is inflated and used as a footer for every week.

-- **weekViewClass**: A ViewGroup which is instantiated and used as the container for each week.
+- **weekViewClass**: A ViewGroup that is instantiated and used as the container for each week.
 This class must have a constructor which takes only a Context.
 You should exclude the name and constructor of this class from code obfuscation if enabled.

 ### Properties